menu icon

 I fell in love with chicken shawarma in college and it's been a favorite ever since.

 I went to Northwestern University, just north of Chicago, and there was a Mediterranean restaurant called Olive Mountain that was my very favorite.
-(It’s where we got food for my 21st birthday bash.)

 And I always got the chicken shawarma with hummus and yellow rice.
-Sometimes I’d get a salad to go with it and just feast.
-It was easily enough food for 3 people, but I rarely had leftovers.
+Sometimes I'd get a salad to go with it and just feast.
+It was probably enough food for 3 people, but I rarely had leftovers.
 Cannot resist.

-And because it’s one of my favorite dishes, I had to have a way to make it at home.
+And because it's one of my favorite dishes, I simply had to have a way to make it at home.

 And I'm so happy to be sharing this easy oven chicken shawarma recipe with you today!
 I think you'll be a shawarma fanatic for life as well.